How PG (The Procter & Gamble Company) Makes Money in 2025: A Deep-Dive With Income Statement

 - Net Income: $4.750B (+20.0% YoY, 21.2% net margin)

-- PG converts a significant portion of sales into profit due to its scale, pricing power, and operational discipline.
+- Procter & Gamble converts a significant portion of sales into profit due to its pricing power, scale, and disciplined cost management.

 The Sankey chart below visualizes how each dollar flows from gross revenue, through costs and expenses, down to net income.
 This helps investors spot where value is created, what areas weigh on profits, and how efficiently the company operates.